usnistgov/O-RAN-Testbed-Automation/OpenAirInterface_Testbed/README.md

 > [!IMPORTANT]
 > It may be required for the AVX2 instruction set to be available on the host machine installing the testbed.
 Refer to the "Enabling VT-x/AMD-V for the AVX2 instruction set when building OpenAirInterface5G" section on the home directory README.md file for information on this.

-> [!NOTE]
-> OpenAirInterface's support for Linux Mint is currently limited.
-It is recommended to use Ubuntu.

 ## References

 1. Open Source implementation for 5G Core and EPC.
 Open5GS. [https://github.com/open5gs/open5gs][open5gs-core]